bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 - `smooth` to spend a bounded number of shortcut checks simplifying a successful raw RRT path.
 A value of `0` disables this post-processing.

-The best `max_onboarding_suffix_candidates` suffixes are tried first for onboarding, and the fast-pass feasible suffix pool is capped by `max_solutions_await`.
+The best `preferred_onboarding_suffix_candidates` suffixes are tried first for onboarding, and the fast-pass feasible suffix pool is capped by `max_solutions_await`.
 This keeps a large set of feasible suffixes from causing many expensive RRT attempts on the common path.
 If those candidates do not produce an acceptable complete path, the planner continues with remaining collected suffixes and then an uncapped suffix retry so the fast-pass caps do not become correctness boundaries.

 ## Ranking